TobiGrul/NvidiaProfileInspectorRevampedWithCliExport/README.md

 - Improved error messaging
 - Improved performance (faster load, etc)

-## Original NVPI README
+## What is NVPI?

 ![](/nspector/Images/n1-016.png) **NVIDIA Profile Inspector**

-This tool is used for modifying game profiles inside the internal driver database of the nvidia driver.
+This tool is used for modifying game profiles inside the internal nvidia driver database.
 All game profiles are provided by the nvidia driver, but you can add your own profiles for games missing in the driver database.
 You also have access to hidden and undocumented settings, which are not provided by the drivers control panel.

-For more information how to use this tool, you can find some very good wikis here:
+For more information how to use this tool, you can find some useful informative wikis here:
 * https://wiki.step-project.com/Guide:NVIDIA_Inspector
 * https://www.pcgamingwiki.com/wiki/Nvidia_Profile_Inspector